Over the past seven months, the COVID-19 pandemic has resulted in an international interruption the global illicit drug trade.

 Similarly, to dark web marketplaces, social media drug transactions utilize the postal system for transport.
 Unlike PGP, encrypted messaging applications automatically encrypt messages for the buyer and vendor.
 It is highly likely that social media transactions will increase, with the pandemic seemingly having no end for the foreseeable future.

-There will always be a market for drugs, even with a global pandemic disrupting logistics.
+There will always be a market for drug trade even with the COVID-19 pandemic disrupting logistics.
 Although the macro-level trade is affected, there is a notable increase in drug activity, with both users and sellers utilizing digital marketplaces in favour of street dealing.
 The minimal contact and security contingencies within the digital marketplace will likely continue to attract users.

 Image: The Conversation (link)